 At the heart of the Kansas City Art Institute’s campus resides historic Vanderslice Hall, the geographic and administrative core of the college.
 The three-story red-brick mansion, once known as Marburg, became home to the school’s administrative offices in 1928 and was placed on the National Register of Historic Places in 1983.

-Master craftsman are on ‘cherrypicker’ type lifts all around Vanderslice Hall doing tuckpointing by hand.
+Master craftsmen were on ‘cherrypicker’ type lifts all around Vanderslice Hall doing tuckpointing by hand.

-The historic stained glass windows have been removed, cleaned and replaced.
+The historic stained glass windows were removed, cleaned and replaced.

-Roof repair, metal repair and HVAC upgrades in Vanderslice Hall is almost finished.
+Roof repair, metal repair and HVAC upgrades were made.